 Drimys lanceolataItem #5061 USDA Hardiness Zone: 7 - 10

 A true aristocrat of the garden, this refined, evergreen shrub is a great specimen for mild climate gardens.
-Creamy yellow-green perfumed blossoms result in glistening black fruit in autumn.
-The distinctive foliage, oval in shape and a deep green, is held along beautiful red young stems.
+The oval-shaped deep green leaves are held along beautiful red young stems.
+Creamy yellow-green perfumed blossoms enhance the distinctive foliage.

 - OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Reaches 10 to 15 ft tall by 10 ft. wide.